Toby Willis Trial Delayed Pending Mental Health Evaluation

 Brenda Willis said she was “shocked and devastated” when her husband was arrested and charged with raping a child.
 However, she also stated that she and her family have given the District Attorney’s Office their “complete support.”

-Prosecutors confirmed Toby Willis’ trial would begin on May 31 pending the outcome of his mental health evaluation.
+Prosecutors confirmed Toby Willis’ trial will begin on May 31 pending the outcome of his mental health evaluation.

 [Featured Image by the Tennessee Bureau of Investigation]